Conics on Gushel-Mukai fourfolds, EPW sextics and Bridgeland moduli spaces: Stability of projection objects of conics

 \subsection{Stability of projection objects of $\tau$-conics}

-At first, we list two lemmas which are useful when we compute the spectural sequences in Proposition~\ref{stability of tau_conic}. \begin{lemma} Let $X$ be a general ordinary GM fourfold and $C$ be a $\tau$-conic on $X$.
+At first, we list two lemmas that are useful when we compute the spectral sequences in Proposition~\ref{stability of tau_conic}. \begin{lemma} Let $X$ be a general ordinary GM fourfold and $C$ be a $\tau$-conic on $X$.
 Let $\Sigma$ be the zero locus of a section of $\cU^{\vee}$ containing $C$.
 Then we have

 \begin{enumerate} \item $\RHom(I_{C},I_{C})=k[0]\oplus k^{5}[-1]\oplus k^7[-2]$.

 \item $\RHom(I_{\Sigma}, I_{\Sigma})=k[0]\oplus k^4[-1]$

 \item $\RHom(I_{C}, I_{\Sigma})=k[-1]\oplus k^4[-2]$.